redhat-beyond/JobSeeker/CONTRIBUTING.md

 - Verify the PR is ready for Core Review, and please elaborate what actions needed.
 - Enable the checkbox to [allow maintainer edits](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/allowing-changes-to-a-pull-request-branch-created-from-a-fork) so the branch can be updated for a merge.
+- Every PR requires at least 2 approvals from our reviewers.
+You are welcome to assign all of [our team](#our-team) to review your PR.
+After the review, [our mentors](#our-mentors) will be able to merge the PR.
+- **Write a good PR description:**

+  Please note in the PR's description:
+    - *What changes did you make.*

+        Especially in case of:
+        - Renaming or removal of files / folders / methods / constants.
+    - *In case of a **big** change:*
+        - A simple and short guide of how to navigate / use your new feature.
+          If possible, we prefer you to add a separate markdown file in the [docs](docs) folder.
+You can also use embedded [mermaid](https://mermaid-js.github.io/) in that markdown, or link to a [mermaid.live](https://mermaid.live/) diagram you have made - either on the PR's description or on a markdown.
+    - *In case of a **frontend** change:*
+        - Add some screenshots of what you have updated.
+    - *(Optional):*
+        - Hyper-link additional information to assist the reviewers.
+    - **At the bottom of the description:**
         - Don't forget to [link PR to issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) if you are solving one.
+            > For example, in case your PR closes the #2 issue, you should add the following line to your PR's description:
+            > ```
+            > Close #2
+            > ```
+        - In case your PR depends on a PR that wasn't merged yet, you should note that in your PR's description, by linking to the PR it depends on.
+Our convention here is to mention the keyword of `DEPENDS ON` for that matter.
+            > For example, in case your PR depends on the #1 PR, you should add the following line to your PR's description:
+            > ```
+            > DEPENDS ON #1
+            > ```
-Once you submit your PR, a Docs team member will review your proposal.
+- Once you submit your PR, a Docs team member will review your proposal.
 We may ask questions or request for additional information.
-- We may ask for changes to be made before a PR can be merged, either using [suggested changes](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/incorporating-feedback-in-your-pull-request) or pull request comments.
+We may ask for changes to be made before a PR can be merged, either using [suggested changes](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/incorporating-feedback-in-your-pull-request) or pull request comments.
 You can apply suggested changes directly through the UI.
 You can make any other changes in your fork, then commit them to your branch.
 - As you update your PR and apply changes, mark each conversation as [resolved](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/commenting-on-a-pull-request#resolving-conversations).
 - If you run into any merge issues, checkout this [git tutorial](https://lab.github.com/githubtraining/managing-merge-conflicts) to help you resolve merge conflicts and other issues.